quchen/articles/applicative_monad.md

 - 2013-06-17: AMP accepted unanimously, last call sent, wiki updated
 - 2013-09-09: [AMP warnings patch merged][amp-patch], to be released with GHC 7.8
+- 2014-04-09: GHC 7.8.1 released.
+AMP is now in the second stage: warnings are issued, Hackage should adapt to cleaning them up.

 [amp-patch]: https://github.com/ghc/ghc/commit/75a9664af1c4e6f87794b49a215adb235b20696d